 (B) partially mentally incapacitated without the right to vote;

 4. have not been finally convicted of a felony from which the person has not been pardoned or otherwise released from the resulting disabilities;

-5. have resided continuously in the state for 12 months and in the territory from which the office is elected for six months immediately preceding the deadline for the deadline for filing an application for a place on the ballot.
+5. have resided continuously in the state for 12 months and in the territory from which the office is elected for six months (City Council) or twelve months (Mayor) preceding election day.

 6. Be a registered voter in the territory from which the office is elected as of the date of the filing deadline for a candidate’s place on the ballot.